 Active participation in all aspects of the medical education program is critical to students' development as physicians.
-Although attendance is requested at all scheduled classes, attendance is mandatory at all small group sessions, preceptorships, and patient presentations.
+Attendance is strongly encouraged at all scheduled activities and is mandatory at all small group sessions, preceptorships, laboratory experiences, patient presentations, and any other educational activities designated as required.

 The students, faculty, and administration of the Emory University School of Medicine join together in support of this MD Student Honor Code for the purposes of (a) providing an atmosphere of mutual trust, concern, and respect; (b) fostering honorable and ethical behavior; and c) cultivating lifelong professional conduct.